softwareplanet/rails-cms-module/devcms/guide/md/active_file_basics.md

 [![Gem Version](https://badge.fury.io/rb/activefile.png)](http://badge.fury.io/rb/activefile)

-ActiveFile is a lightweight file system ORM, specially designed and developed for RailsCms.
+ActiveFile is a lightweight file system ORM, specially designed and developed for softwareplanet-cms.
 It will be free and opensource soon.

 ActiveFile build a persistent domain model by mapping file system objects to Ruby classes.
 It inherits ActiveRecord-similar interface.